daniel-whymark/whymark_dot_net/README.md

 # Whymark_dot_net :globe_with_meridians:
 Source code for the [whymark.net](https://whymark.net/) websites (and mirrors) with links to various related services or resources.

-Flat, minimalistic design, a fully animated interface (with noscript fallbacks), and styling for all basic page elements (including blockquotes, tables and lists).
+Flat, minimalistic responsive design.
+There's no JS, only plain HTML and CSS.
+No frameworks of third-party requirements.

+The goals were speed and code-readability.

 ## Config
 ### Third-Party Customisation